-This is done in several ways, the most important and best known is the issuance of Minimum viable product (MVP) which is presented to some customers for them to make comment.
+This is done in several ways; the most important and best known is issuing a Minimum viable product (MVP) presented to some customers to make comments.

 What is the Minimum viable product?

-MVP is an image or a brief version of the product. it contains only the most important specifications necessary for the real product.
+MVP is an image or a brief version of the product.
+It contains only the most essential specifications necessary for the actual product.
 It is considered a means of discussion between the customer and the company.

-MVP is a quick way to get the customer’s reaction to the original product before producing it.
-In order to reduce costs and ensure the product-market fit.
+MVP is a quick way to get the customer’s reaction to the original product before producing it to reduce costs and ensure the product-market fit.

 MVP is the main component of the lean startup methodology.
 For more information on this methodology, see this article.